majsylw/SecondVoice/content/authors/agnieszka-mikolajczyk/_index.md

   url: "https://pg.edu.pl/welcome?p_l_id=52858455&p_v_l_s_g_id=0&"

 # Short bio (displayed in user profile at end of posts)
-bio: Author of scientific papers and publications interested in the issue of machine learning, explainable AI, image analysis as the way of improving people’s everyday life.
-A PhD student who cares about the further development and training opportunities within interests.
+bio: Author of scientific papers and publications, holding numerous scholarships and awards.
+Former organizer and a team leader at the open-source project detectwaste.ml.
+Daily, she conducts her research on her grant “Detecting and overcoming bias in data with explainable artificial intelligence” Preludium, awarded by Polish National Centre.
+She does her R&D work in the NLP team at Voicelab.ai .
+In her free time, she organizes and actively contributes to the scientific community.

 interests:
 - Explainable Artificial Intelligence